 After eating a delicious seafood lunch, at the tiny fishing port (Simpo Port), we took a short walk to Manghaesa Temple.
 This beautiful and historic Buddhist temple is famous for it’s placement.
 The small area has stunning beauty and is believed to be a place where Heaven meets Earth.
 In this area we also stopped at a pavilion that offers 360-degree views of the unobstructed plains.

 My guide was a sweet high school student who was able to easily show me around the festival and guide me to the exhibits that interested me.
-Our first stop was a dooling dragon competition.
+Our first stop was a dueling dragon competition.
 Two huge dragon costumes, worn by about 10 people, gracefully weaved around a stage.
 Foreigners and locals were invited to participate in wearing the dragon costume as well as competing in the competitions.
-Dancing, Rock paper scissors, and tug-o-war were just a few of the competitions that were held to see if the red or blue dragon would reign over the festival.
+Dancing, rock paper scissors, and tug-o-war were just a few of the competitions that were held to see if the red or blue dragon would reign over the festival.

 Our group tried a local dish called Gimje Yukhoe Bibimbap which is Bibimbap topped with steak tartare.
-If you are adventurous enough to eat Tartare I highly recommend sampling the dish.
+If you are adventurous enough to eat tartare, I highly recommend sampling the dish.
 It was delicious!

 After dinner our day did not end.
 The sun set and as the sky darkened my favorite part of the festival began!
 How could things get even more exciting, right?
 The Kyeokgolje Torch Parade!!
-Participants were given tiki torches and after a fun rally session we lite our torches and marched among hundreds of other participants throughout the festival grounds.
+Participants were given tiki torches and after a fun rally session we lit our torches and marched among hundreds of other participants throughout the festival grounds.

 Make sure to tune into my next blog post where I will tell you all about it!